 Please remember that the above gives an accurate value in 100g for high carbs foods in your diet.
 For example 100g of Kale, raw contains 8.75 g of carbs.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the carbs nutritional content.

 The food with the highest carbs content per typical serving is Kale, frozen, unprepared which contains 13.92 g in 1 package (10 oz) (or 284 g).
 The precentage of the recommended daily value for this serving is 11 %.
 For this serving the Sugar content is 1.63 g, the Calories content is 79.52 kcal, the Protein content is 7.55 g and the Fat content is 1.31 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing carbs which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of carbs rich foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high carbs foods.